omarjso/my-dot-files/nvim/README.md

 - Map mistypings of `wq` to exit and save
 - Disable `q:` [(issue)](https://github.com/Saghen/blink.cmp/issues/893)
-- Make `gx` create a local file if it does not exists
+- Make `gm` open or create a markdown file if it is not created
-  - TODO: make the popup window for `whichkey` show this in the description

 ### Plugins